Detention facility expansion project

 How will it be paid for?

-Mesa County’s Sheriff, Board of County Commissioners, and County Administrator are exploring and evaluating potential funding options.
+The Mesa County Sheriff, Board of County Commissioners, and County Administrator are exploring and evaluating potential funding options.
 Some of the possible funding options require voter approval.

 When will construction begin?